yurikoval/omniauth-slack/README.md

 ## The OAuth2 Cycle with OmniAuth::Slack

-While the browser experience may appear simple, there's quite a lot happening behind the scenes.
-Omiauth-slack is running as part of the Rack stack, behind your main app, and it handles most of the above sequence before your application even receives the requests.
+While the browser experience may appear simple, there's quite a lot happening behind the scenes in the omniauth-oauth2 library that omniauth-slack is derived from.
+Omiauth-slack is Rack middleware loaded in the stack behind your main app, and it handles the above sequence(s) before your application receives the request(s).

 So lets run through the cycle again and take a closer look.

 0.
-    1. The user/browser makes a request to your application at `https://yourapp.com/auth/slack`.
+    1. The user/browser makes a request to your application at `http://yourapp.com/auth/slack`.
 This URI could be the href of your signin-with-slack or add-to-slack button.

         Your application's server-side code doesn't need to know about this endpoint, and it doesn't need to define an action for it.
 Omniauth-slack middleware recognizes this URI as the authorization request.

-    2. Omniauth-slack intercepts this request, considers your configuration, stores some data in a session variable, and then redirects the browser, with the necessary data embedded in the URI params, to Slack.
+    2. Omniauth-slack intercepts this request, considers local configuration, stores some data in a session variable, and then redirects the browser, with the necessary data embedded in the URI params, to Slack's authorization URI.

         OmniAuth calls this the __request phase__, and your application sees none of it.